wardencam360/wardencam_manual/faq.rst

 FAQ
 ===

-What is the minimum hardware requirement?
+What is the minimum hardware requirements?
 ++++++++++++++++++++++++++++++++++++++++
 | iOS: iOS7 and above.  iPhone4 or later
 | Android: 1GHz CPU + 512MB RAM, OS 2.3+.